obedmacallums/ntripcaster_tisyang/README.md

 + `max_client`: Integer, the maximum number of NTRIP client connections allowed.
 0 means unlimited.
 Default is 0.
 + `max_source`: Integer, the maximum number of NTRIP source connections allowed.
 0 means unlimited.
 Default is 0.
 + `max_pending`: Integer, the maximum number of unidentified clients (neither client nor source).
 0 means unlimited.
 Default is 10.
++ `client_disconnect_delay`: Integer, seconds to wait before disconnecting clients when their source disconnects.
+Default is 5.
 + `tokens_client`: Object, each entry's name is a client credential pair (username:password).
 The value is the mountpoint(s) the client can access.
 Mountpoints support `*` to allow access to any mountpoint.
 + `tokens_source`: Object, each entry's name is a source password.
 The value is the mountpoint(s) the source can write to.
 Mountpoints support `*` to allow access to any mountpoint.
 + `log_level`: String, log level, e.g. `INFO`, `DEBUG`.
 Default is `INFO`.